dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 flags/options for this command.
 The details of this command are documented [here](dsp-tools-excel.md#cli-command-excel2xml).

 If your data source is not yet structured according to the DSP specifications, you need a custom Python script for the data transformation.
-For this, you might want to import the package `excel2xml` into your Python script, which is described in the next paragraph.
+For this, you might want to import the module `excel2xml` into your Python script, which is described in the next paragraph.